 Ok, you surely have already identified your competitors – who they are, what types of products they offer, how they differ from yours, and so on.

 However, to develop a solid B2B video marketing strategy – one that helps your brand stand out – you need first to analyze how they are marketing their products and, most importantly, how they are implementing video to do so.

 Scan their websites, social media, and every channel they have available to understand how they harness the power of video to convey their different messages.
 Pay attention also to photos, emails, blog posts, and other types of content to see how they make everything work together, or not!
 This is going to help you uncover market trends and identify strengths or weaknesses in your competitors’ video strategies.

 You should also ask yourself the following questions:

 Take the time to find the right answers to these questions.
-Then analyze what insights they reveal, and how you can use them to improve or change your own video strategy.
+Then analyze what insights they reveal, and how you can use them to improve or change your own strategy.

 Do you want to attract new prospects?
 Are you trying to build authority and foster consumer trust?
 Do you need to persuade potential buyers to close the sale?

 In a perfect marketing world, you’ll want to create as many videos as you need to achieve all those goals, but we know that’s not always possible.
 So, you’ll have to decide which is the most important to help your business grow and prioritize that.
 To do that, think about the buyer’s journey: